 The car gets multiple driving modes that can alter the driving dynamics.
-I kept it in Comfort while on the highway and it goes without saying that the car literally glides down the open road.
-The ride quality can’t get much better and the engine delivers everything you want, when you want it.
+During my drive, I kept it in Comfort while on the highway, and it goes without saying that the car literally glided over the open road.
+The ride quality can’t get much better, and the engine delivers everything you want when you want it.

 What’s better than the S63?